Fagus sylvatica: Ecology

+Symbioses

 The root system is shallow, even superficial, with large roots spreading out in all directions.
 European beech forms ectomycorrhizas with a range of fungi including many Russula species, as well as Laccaria amethystina, and with the species Ramaria flavosaponaria.
 Tomentella Pat. species and Cenococcum geophilum have been found in Danish and Spanish beech forests.
 These fungi are important in enhancing uptake of water and nutrients from the soil.